 Native plants tell me a complex story about the place they’re in: what the soil is like, how much sun and water falls on them, whether they are adapted to unique conditions, how hardy they are, how close to the ocean or forest, what their companion plants are likely to be, who and what pollinates them.
 They bring back the scents, the bird song, the sighing of wind, the feel of the air, the rock and soil under my feet.
 They hold the long history, and, I sincerely hope, the future of the places where I find them.

-They are far from indomitable, being all too easily displaced by aggressive invaders, plants that find it easy to grow under many different conditions, that are quick to take advantage of any niche they find, that are prolific seed producers.
+They are far from indomitable, being all too easily displaced by aggressive invaders, plants that find it easy to grow under many different conditions.
+That are quick to take advantage of any niche they find and are prolific seed producers.
 Everywhere I go there are groups dedicated to eradicating non-natives.
 Last year in Borrego Springs, California, acres of desert flowers bloomed for the first time in many years because volunteers had spent countless months pulling out invasive mustard.
 They were given a final boost when a drought went into its third year.
 The mustard couldn’t handle it, and its seeds were destroyed.
 But the native seeds, used to going dormant to deal with dryness, were waiting, and sprang up the second they had a chance.

-The efforts to wrest habitat back from the brink are heroic, and crucial.
+The efforts to wrest habitat back from the brink are heroic and crucial.
 But, because it works backward from destruction, it’s often a losing battle.
 The soil is full of the invading seeds at that point.
 Clearing the California hills of hay is not going to happen.
-The best answer is to preserve habitat to begin with, but since this involves collaboration among government agencies and boards, builders, homeowners and developers, it’s a process beset by all the things politics, money and human relations are usually beset by.
-People love wildflowers and trees and the native landscape; they will go far out of their way to enjoy such things.
+The best answer is to preserve habitat to begin with.
+This involves collaboration among government agencies and boards, builders, homeowners, and developers.
+So it’s a process beset by all the things politics, money, and human relations are usually beset by.
+People love wildflowers and trees and the native landscape.
+They will go far out of their way to enjoy such things.
 But it’s a different story when those same plants are perceived as being in the way.

 But how differently we would design them if we thought the earth they stand on was alive and sacred.
 If we could recognize that the natural landscape is important in ways that we can’t fathom.
 Imagine thinking that it’s as important as we are.
 Perhaps even more so, since the earth can survive without us, but we can’t survive without its bounty.
 What if we took Pope’s admonition literally, and consulted with the spirit of the place in all our endeavors?
 If the question ‘How can I protect this?’ preceded ‘How can I use this?’
 Then each of us, too, would become genius loci, a guardian spirit of place.